Google

 We hinged the top along the back for easy access to the "guts" of the controller, as well as labeling the ports for connecting the cable.

 All in all we are very satisfied with our final product.
-We are probably enjoying the JOBSTICK and our favorite arcade games at this very moment.
+We are probably enjoying the JOBSTICK and our favorite classic arcade and pinball video games at this very moment.

 The Trio of Builders